Is EIDR an ISO standard?

 - Display your company logo on EIDR website

-Check out our Pricing page for more information.
+Check out our Pricing page for more information

 The registry is curated by industry experts who have been vetted to ensure that they are providing high quality data.
 EIDR does not have the concept of record ownership.
 However, if your organization is the best source of up-to-date metadata for a record, you can request the role of Metadata Authority.
 This allows the experts in your organization to maintain the record.

-If you choose to use the In Development (confidential) status, you will need to be aware that your process is absolutely vital to ensuring your records stay confidential until you are ready for them to be shared.
-There are at least two important things to remember.
+If you choose to use the ‘In Development‘ (confidential) status, you will need to be aware that your process and internal controls are absolutely vital to ensuring your records stay confidential until you are ready for them to be shared.

-Contact EIDR Support if you need information about using the In Development and Valid statuses.
+Contact EIDR Support if you need information about using the ‘In Development’ and ‘Valid‘ statuses.

 The Registry provides free access to lookup a record using its EIDR.
 More extensive query and search capability including programmatic interface to the Registry is available at a nominal annual fee.
 To facilitate widespread adoption of this critical service, EIDR offers very favorable terms of use including the ability to take complete snapshots of the Registry and freely re-use data obtained from the Registry.